AzhamProdLive/Moni-Chan-v2-DiscordBot/README.md

+## /!\ May 27 2024 : Ideas about merging with SpaceLogger or having both bots running for differents purposes is currently being brainstormed, stay tuned for updates. /!\

-## /!\ Feb 16 2024 : Project and Discord bot currently rebranding, a lot of stuff is going to change soon. /!\
+/!\ Feb 16 2024 : *Project and Discord bot currently rebranding, a lot of stuff is going to change soon.* /!\

 Feb 3 2024 : *Repository unarchived, the Discord might go through a full revamp and reorganisation.*